- SAP and SAP consulting firms have a distinct way of blaming their clients when their oversold software fails to match promises.

 The next question is, what can companies that encounter this issue expect from SAP.
 After intimately experiencing this process several times, I can say that SAP’s response will be fairly consistent.
 Here are the steps that SAP account management will employ:

-- They will propose that it may have simply been overlooked during discovery.
-The proposal being that SAP was sincere in attempting to inform the client rather than just sell to the client.
+- They will propose that it may have been overlooked during discovery.
+The proposal was that SAP was sincere in informing the client rather than just selling to the client.

 - They will state that perhaps the business requirement itself is not valid.
 SAP is implemented everywhere, and of course, SAP is based only and exclusively on best practices.
-If the process the client has is so good (the logic goes), then SAP would have developed that functionality already.
+If the client’s process is so good (the logic goes), then SAP would have developed that functionality already.
 SAP does not have the functionality, ergo — the requirement is not valid.